viresh-ratnakar/webifi/README.md

 you can enter anything else (to cancel).

 The command "enter" may pose a problem when voice-typing (it might get ignored on some platforms).
-Use the command "fill" in that case.
+The command "fill" may get misinterpreted as "Phil".
+Hence, "type" is perhaps the best verbal command for entering letters into the grid.

 #### clear
 Clear entries in the current light or a particular cell.